Ol1ver0413/RecoVerse/README.md

 # RecoVerse 🌌 — A Multi-Agent Recommendation System

-**RecoVerse--Recommendation University** is an intelligent, modular, and extensible multi-agent recommendation system built on the Camel framework.
+**RecoVerse — Recommendation University** is an intelligent, modular, and extensible multi-agent recommendation system built on the Camel framework.
 By integrating collaborative agents with OceanBase's hybrid transactional and vector database capabilities, it delivers personalized, explainable, and adaptive recommendations across diverse domains.

 ## 🚀 Overview